Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/faq.md

 *Note: If you are using `/op` or `*`, You will always be given the main prize so please make sure to `de-op` yourself while testing otherwise you'll wonder why it's not working as intended.

-### 9. Symbols, color codes or emojis aren't working as intended.
+### 10. Symbols, color codes or emojis aren't working as intended.
 They look weird?
 Server not using UTF-8 encoding.
 If you are on a server host that doesn't let you edit startup flags ( run ), Contact them to see if they'll add it.

 An example: `java -server -Dfile.encoding=UTF8 -Xmx2048M -jar server.jar`

 This startup command is an example, Please use https://flags.sh/ to generate proper startup flags.

-### 10. Players can't right click to open a crate however players with `/op` or `*` are able to.
+### 11. Players can't right click to open a crate however players with `/op` or `*` are able to.
 The issue is related to a setting in server.properties.
- * Set the option to 0
+ * Set the option to 0  ( requires server restart )
 ```
 spawn-protection=0
 ```

+### 12. You are already opening this crate!
+ * It is most likely due to you using decimals/bad inputs for the `Chance` and `MaxRange` sections.